Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 > **Note**
 >
-> Add your own custom templates in the `conf.d`directory as well, e.g. inside
+> Add your own custom templates in the `conf.d/` directory as well, e.g. inside
 > the [templates.conf](5-configuring-icinga-2.md#templates-conf) file.

 ### <a id="differences-1x-2-main-config"></a> Main Config File